 Permit Effluent Limits

-The current NPDES permit (2016) specifies effluent limits for turbidity, pH, oil and grease, total copper, and total zinc at all outfalls (see Table 2).
-The major changes from the previous permit effluent limits are the removal of required lead testing, and a wider range of acceptable pH readings for outfalls SDN3A, SDW1A, SDW1B, and SDW2.
+The current NPDES permit (2016) specifies effluent limits for turbidity, pH, oil and grease, total copper, and total zinc (see Table 2).
+The major changes from the previous permit effluent limits are the removal of lead analysis and an adjusted pH range for outfalls SDN3A, SDW1A, SDW1B, and SDW2.

-Effluent limits for industrial stormwater first became effective during the previous permit on December 31, 2007.
+Effluent limits for industrial stormwater became effective during the previous permit on December 31, 2007.
 The site-specific study and subsequent derivation of site-specific water quality based effluent limits for copper and zinc are described in the 2009 NPDES Permit fact sheet.
 A 25 NTU effluent limit for turbidity was added in the April 1, 2009 permit as a replacement for an earlier TSS benchmark.

-The permit also specifies effluent limits for ammonia and nitrates/nitrites, however monitoring for these parameters is only required if urea is applied as an anti-icing agent.
-Urea was not used in the reporting year and has not been used at the Airport since 1996.
+The permit specifies effluent limits for ammonia and nitrates/nitrites, however monitoring for these parameters is only required if urea is applied as an anti-icing agent.
+Urea was not applied in this reporting year and has not been utilized at the Airport since 1996.

 Storm Events Sampled

 During the current permit’s annual reporting schedule, 31.62 inches of rain fell at STIA, 8.4 inches less than the historical (2002-2019) normal of 40.02 inches and 6.8 inches less than the past monitoring year (38.42 inches).
-Monthly rainfall totals were well below average in July, August, October, November, January, March, May and June.
+Monthly rainfall totals were well below average in July, August, October, November, January, March, May, and June.
 December, February and April all had more monthly rainfall than normal.
 (Figure 2).